How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 8:15 AM: Accademia Gallery

-The Accademia Gallery is a small art gallery, but one that is rich in works of art.
+The Accademia Gallery is a small art gallery, but one that is rich in masterpieces.
 This gallery has the largest collection in the world of Michelangelo’s artworks with a total number of seven.
 Alongside Michelangelo’s masterpieces, you will find artworks, ranging from paintings to sculptures, from other Florentine artists.

 9 AM: Breakfast at Ala Grande

-Sitting only a 4-minute walk from the Accademia Gallery, is Ala Grande, one of Florence’s best breakfast places.
-This popular breakfast spot offers everything from pancakes to pastries, omelets, and so much more – making it a perfect choice for someone who wants several options.
+Just a 4-minute walk from the Accademia Gallery is Ala Grande, one of Florence’s best breakfast places.
+This popular spot offers everything from pancakes to pastries, omelets, and so much more – making it a perfect choice for someone who wants several options.
 Not only are the food and drinks delicious, but they are beautiful to look at!

 9:45 AM: Florence Cathedral

-The Cathedral of Santa Maria del Fiore often nicknamed the Duomo Complex, is composed of several different parts: Cathedral, Brunelleschi Dome, Giotto’s Bell Tower, and Baptistery of St. John.
+The Cathedral of Santa Maria del Fiore often nicknamed the Duomo Complex, is composed of several different parts: Cathedral, Brunelleschi Dome, Giotto’s Bell Tower, and the Baptistery of St. John.
 On your first day in Florence, you will visit the Cathedral – which has free entry and shows you the Dome’s art.
-The rest of the Duomo Complex is for the Day 2.

 Grab my list of everything you need to know before visiting the Duomo Complex!